-In a recent article titled “Canada needs to boost its clean technology sector,” The Globe & Mail identifies Trent University as “[an] academic institution leading the charge for cleantech commercialization.”
+In an article titled “Canada needs to boost its clean technology sector,” The Globe & Mail identifies Trent University as “[an] academic institution leading the charge for cleantech commercialization.”

-“Resources like Cleantech Commons are essential in moving Canada up the commercialization ranks, and to bolster its reputation for innovation,” The Globe says.
+“Resources like Cleantech Commons are essential in moving Canada up the commercialization ranks, and to bolster its reputation for innovation,” The Globe writes.

 Trent is a well-recognized centre of education and research excellence, Yuill tells us.

 He says that the Cleantech Commons research park will create the opportunity to build on that strength by forging cross-disciplinary linkages between education, research and business to drive innovation in the clean technology sector.

 Cleantech Commons will provide a location for businesses to work alongside Trent’s world-leading researchers and students to explore practical solutions to current and future energy, environment, and climate challenges.